 How to apply

 The MSc in Epidemiology program is administered under the rules and regulations of the School of Graduate Studies applications are accepted under these applications.

-Full time students are accepted into the program for a September start date each year, The application deadline is January 15, 2015, although applications will continue to be accepted until the program is full.
-Submission by the early date offers a better chance of receiving funding.
+Full time students are accepted into the program for a September start date each year.
+The deadline to apply for September 2017 is January 31, 2017.
+Applications will continue to be accepted until the program is full.
+Early submission offers a better chance of receiving funding.

 Please note that if you are an applicant who is a graduate or current student of Queen's, at the undergraduate or graduate level, you do not need to send transcripts.
 Your student record from Queen's will be accessed by the admission's committee.
 For any degrees earned outside of Queen's, please ensure that you arrange for two official transcripts to be sent to the School of Graduate Studies at the address below from the issuing university